bartoszpiech/syntezator/README.md

 # syntezator
 Simple speech synthesizer which does not work as good as i thought.
+Written in C.
 *** Polish Version ***
-# dependencies
+# Dependencies
 *  gcc
 *  make
 *  mpv (i use it to play music)
-# compilation
+# Compilation
 `$ make`